zymantas-katinas/commit-digest/EXISTING_USERS_MIGRATION.md

 Since you currently have [X] repositories and [Y] total reports, you're grandfathered in and can continue using all your existing configurations.

 To add NEW repositories or reports, consider upgrading to our Pro plan:
-- 10 repositories, 100 total reports, 500 monthly runs
+- Unlimited repositories, unlimited total reports, 500 monthly runs
 - Only $15/month

 Upgrade anytime at: [Your App URL]/pricing